 - Carefully run a spoon along the inside of the avocado skin to loosen the flesh and remove it in one piece.

-- Place the avocado half, cut side down, on a board and slice, or cut into chunks as needed for your salad.
+- Place the avocado half, cut side down on a board, and slice or cut as needed.

 Ingredients

-- 1 lb ripe tomatoes, cored and cut into chunks (see notes)
+- 1 lb ripe beefsteak tomatoes, cored and cut into chunks

 - 1/2 sweet onion, thinly sliced

-- 2 Hass avocados, pitted, peeled and cut into chunks
+- 2 Hass avocados, cut into chunks (see notes)

 For the dressing: